motion/orbit/README.md

 ## run

-Orbit now "self-builds" so you can just run with `yarn start` which runs `orbit ws` inside the `app/example-workspace`.
+Orbit now "self-builds" so you can just run with `yarn start` which runs `orbit ws` inside `example-workspace`.

 To run the development tools, run `yarn start:devtools`.
 This will run two things: